 A hand saw is really an essential tool for every home.
 Whether you do a lot of woodworking or you just occasionally need to trim up trees and branches, these tools have a useful purpose.
 We hope that you can find one in our guide that will serve your needs so you can get on with whatever cutting projects you may have!

 If you want the best of the best, look for something that is ergonomic for your hands, isn’t heavy to handle, and has versatile ability to handle a variety of cutting needs without having to worry about having multiple saws on hand for different projects you may come across.

 Original saws in history were made using flint, obsidian, sea shells, and shark teeth materials.
 They pretty much took anything with serrated edges and formed it into a saw to get their cutting jobs taken care of.

-- ► EASY TO USE: Our pro hand saw is designed for precise cutting including dovetails, miters, and tenons.
-The saw cuts through materials like wood, plastic pipe, plywood, wallboard.
+- Wide usage: Our pro hand saw is designed for precise cutting including wood, plastic pipe, plywood, wallboard.
 Ideal for framers, general contractors and woodworkers.

 - QUICK CUTS: Three cutting surfaces to cut up to 50% faster than traditional handsaws.
 Pro hand saw fast cuts on push and pull strokes.
 Deep Gullets provide rapid removal of chips.

 - Package: With low-friction coating on blade and extra plastic protection on teeth and hard paper sleeve around blade.

 - 3 SIDED RAZOR TEETH FOR EFFICIENT CUTTING: 10" blade is ideal for cutting 5" - 6" diameter, small to medium, branches

 - ERGONOMICALLY DESIGNED, COMFORTABLE, CO-MOLDED HANDLE: Provides a comfortable grip for extended use